omermazorgroup/API-Testing-for-pet-shop-and-book-store/README.md

 # API-Testing-for-pet-shop-and-book-store
 ## by Omer Mazor

+#### Fixing issues:
+I added two commits of changes that I performed for fixing the project:
+* First I organized the project using folders and subsequently I changed the path in importing the files and models
+* In bookstore branch I removed token.txt file which contained the expiration date Bearer token and instead I used fixture that which updates new token with every api request
+* I rename the test files so that they start with the word "test"
+* The user can choose the url
+* Maximum use of objects
+* The url addresses of the api are parameters received from the command line

 # Introdaction
 In this project I created a tests for two Swagger API:
  - petstore: https://petstore3.swagger.io/